-World leaders from Chinese President Hu Jintao, who officially called the Games open, to U.S. President Bush and Russian President Vladimir Putin, were given periodic face time during the broadcast, particularly when their countries’ athletes paraded into the multimillion-dollar open-air stadium.
+World leaders from Chinese President Hu Jintao, who officially called the Games open, to U.S. President George W. Bush and Russian President Vladimir Putin, were given periodic face time during the broadcast, particularly when their countries’ athletes paraded into the multimillion-dollar open-air stadium.

 Houston Rockets basketball star Yao Ming bore the Chinese flag into the stadium at the head of his national team, one of 204 participating from around the world.

-While security in the capital was tight — the national airport was closed for the duration of the broadcast, for instance — police checks at the stadium itself were less so.
+While security in the capital was tight — the national airport was closed for the duration of the broadcast, for instance — police checks at the stadium itself were less strict.
 One attendee reached by phone said, “There was a metal detector, but I could have brought a banner in if I wanted to.”

 Potential protests against China’s communist government — over issues of human rights violations, media freedoms and pollution — were high on the list of organizers’ concerns in the run-up to the Games, which last for 17 days.

 Earlier in the day, Paris-based Reporters Without Borders, an advocacy group for media freedom, released a statement claiming it had begun a clandestine FM radio broadcast in the capital 12 hours before the opening ceremony.

 China’s media, including state-run CCTV, aims to project the nation’s best face to the world during the tournament China was awarded in 2001.

 Businesspeople from the world over attending the Games expressed wishes that the event would afford a new opportunity to work in the world’s largest potential marketplace.